-- Purchase price of \$772,000,000 for the Opco Assets. - Purchase Price consists of \$317 million in cash and \$455 million in new debt.

-- The new debt will be comprised of a \$430 million term loan, secured by substantially all of the Opco Assets, and a \$25 million land loan secured by Opco's existing unencumbered land parcels (other than the Wild Wild West property).
-The terms and conditions of the new loans are summarized in separate loan term sheets that are annexed to the Term Sheet. - If the Stalking Horse Bidder is not the successful bid and an alternate bid is selected and consummated, the Stalking Horse Bidder shall be entitled to reimbursement of reasonable out-of-pocket expenses not to exceed \$4 million and to the consensual transfer and purchase of the Excluded Assets on the terms and conditions set forth in the Revised Compromise Agreement, but will not be entitled to any break-up fee.
+- Purchase price of \$772,000,000 for the Opco Assets (based upon the face amount of the debt components of the purchase price ). - Purchase Price consists of \$317 million in cash and \$455 million in new debt. - The new debt will be comprised of a \$430 million term loan, secured by substantially all of the Opco Assets, and a \$25 million land loan secured by Opco's existing unencumbered land parcels (other than the Wild Wild West property).
+The terms and conditions of the new loans are summarized in separate loan term sheets that are annexed to the Term Sheet and will be set forth in full in the Plan Supplement. - If the Stalking Horse Bidder is not the successful bid and an alternate bid is selected and consummated, the Stalking Horse Bidder shall be entitled to reimbursement of reasonable out-of-pocket expenses not to exceed \$4 million and to the consensual transfer and purchase of the Excluded Assets on the terms and conditions set forth in the Revised Compromise Agreement, but will not be entitled to any break-up fee.